pfa230/inter/README.md

 # Inter

+**Preface (this fork):** This fork makes the slashed-zero form the default `0` glyph, so you get a disambiguating zero without enabling the OpenType `zero` feature.
+Upstream Inter provides slashed zero as an optional OpenType feature that is normally off by default.

 Inter is a typeface carefully crafted & designed for computer screens.
 Inter features a tall x-height to aid in readability of mixed-case and lower-case text.
 Inter is a [variable font](https://rsms.me/inter/#variable) with